 It is officially Easter Brunch Week!
-For the next week I am teaming with a troop of blogger friends to share our best brunch recipes to inspire your Easter menu!
+For the next week I am teaming with a troop of blogger friends to share our best brunch recipes to inspire your Holiday menu!
 We are working with an awesome team of sponsors, and I can’t wait to share a load of tasty recipes with all of you.

 There is an amazing giveaway, sponsored by Eggland’s Best, GROSCHE International, Hamilton Beach, Nordic Ware, Rhodes Bread, Silpat, Stonyfield and Wewalka.
 You can read more about these awesome sponsors HERE.